 Before applying the product, I gave the floors a thorough vacuum and mop.
-Then it was just a case of squirting the Zep on the floor and spreading it in a thin, even layer using a dry mop.
+Then to refinish the floors it was just a case of squirting the Zep on the floor and spreading it in a thin, even layer using a dry mop.
 I chose to use my microfiber mop with a disposable mop pad, so that I could just throw out the pad when I was done.
 It was super quick and easy to apply—truly the most difficult part of the process was moving the furniture.

 And the Result?

-I applied two coats of the refinisher with a 30 minute dry time in between each coat, and then let it dry for four hours.
+I applied two coats of the refinisher with a 30 minute dry time in between each coat, and then let it dry for a few hours.
 After the second coat, the finish looked so much better.
 There are still a few faint rug marks, but only if you know what you are looking for.